Mailman (City Letter Carrier)

 I don't know what there is for you to do in that situation.
 If you are legally allowed to reside in that trailer park, I don't see why they wouldn't allow mail delivery.
 You could call your Post Office and speak with the delivery supervisor to ask to get mail delivery.
 Do you have a mailbox set up and a valid address?
 Another option would be for you to rent a PO Box but you shouldn't have to do that if you are legally residing in the trailer park and paying rent.
 I've never heard of this situation before.

-Asked by ek about 11 years ago
+Asked by lebee over 11 years ago